infoatgodreams/GoDreams-Repository/Roll Ups/Child Development/Child Development.md

 - Orphanages usually do not meet the conditions of the average expectable environment, a prerequisite for children’s normal development, encompassing protective, stable caregiving and open opportunities for exploration and mastery of the world.
 - In this respect, institutional care implies structural neglect.
 Numerous studies have shown that children growing up in orphanages are at risk in various domains of functioning, including their physical, socio-emotional and cognitive development

+## Impact of Parent-Child Separation
+- According to a paper on the developmental effects of parent-child separation[^3], we learn that
+	- Experiencing persecution, conflict, war, or disaster in childhood has well-documented negative impacts on children’s health, learning, well-being, and educational progress.
+	- Separation of children and parents in these contexts both removes this important source of mitigating adversity and compounds the stress and trauma that a child experiences, amounting to a potentially devastating developmental and psychological impact.

 ## Physical Development Delays

 ### Height & Weight